 The Food Cupboard provides food assistance to those needing some extra help who meet the federal guidelines for food assistance.
 We are not able to provide all the food a family/household may need, but we hope the food we can provide makes a difference.

-To be eligible to receive food from the Food Cupboard, a client must register and fill out two forms required by the government: the TEFAP (The Federal Emergency Food Assistance Program) and the CT-NAP (Connecticut Nutrition Assistance Program) forms.
-The forms require the following information.
+To be eligible to receive food from the Food Cupboard, a client must register by completing the Food Cupboard registration form.
+The form requires the following information:

-These forms must be filled out each year for each household and signed by the head of the household.
-By signing the forms, the head of household declares that the information provided is correct and accurate.
+This form must be filled out each year for each household and signed by the head of the household.
+By signing the form, the head of household declares that the information provided is correct and accurate.

-The forms are available at the Food Cupboard, or may be downloaded here:
+The form is available at the Food Cupboard, or may be downloaded here:

 A client may obtain food at the Food Cupboard once a week.
 The client or a member of the client’s household must check in at the computer desk at the Cupboard, show a driver’s license or some other form of printed identification, and sign the check-in form.